 Timberwolves outlast Pelicans with balanced attack

 Malik Beasley scored 28 points and D'Angelo Russell added 23 to lead eight Minnesota players in double figures as the visiting Timberwolves beat the New Orleans Pelicans 139-134 on Tuesday night.
-James Johnson scored 19, Juan Hernangomez had 16, rookie Naz Reid had his first double-double with 13 points and 14 rebounds, Jordan McLaughlin scored 13 and Jarrett Culver and Josh Okogie scored 11 each as Minnesota made 14 of 34 3-pointers and shot 55.7 percent on field goals.
+James Johnson scored 19, Juancho Hernangomez had 16, rookie Naz Reid had his first double-double with 13 points and a career-high 14 rebounds for Minnesota, which made 14 of 34 3-point attempts and shot 55.7 percent from the floor.
+Jordan McLaughlin scored 13, and Jarrett Culver and Josh Okogie had 11 each.

-It was a dramatic offensive bounce-back for the Timberwolves, who missed 11 of their first 12 shots and made 36 percent of the field goals for the game in a 111-91 home loss to Dallas on Sunday, their first time in 25 games with fewer than 100 points.
+It was a dramatic offensive bounce-back for the Timberwolves, who missed 11 of their first 12 shots on Sunday while making 36.4 percent of their field-goal attempts overall in a 111-91 home loss to Dallas.
+That was the first time in 25 games they were held to fewer than 100 points.
 Jrue Holiday had 27 points and 12 assists, Lonzo Ball scored 26, rookie Zion Williamson scored 25, Brandon Ingram had 24, Josh Hart 11 and Derrick Favors 10 to lead the Pelicans, who saw their playoff chances take a hit with the loss.

+New Orleans made 52 percent of its field-goal attempts.
+The Pelicans scored the first five points of the third quarter and continued on a 15-5 run that gave them an 83-77 lead.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)